 For a secure and practical way to carry your baby around, you'll want to get the best baby sling you can find.
 A baby sling is usually a long piece of fabric with special features that can be wrapped around you and your baby, tying you both together.
-In general, a baby sling doesn't have clips, buckles or buttons like other baby carriers, but, if tied correctly, they are super secure and your baby will love being in it.
+In general, a baby sling doesn't have clips, buckles or buttons like other baby carriers, but, if tied correctly, they are super secure and your baby will love being in it (and it'll leave your hands free).

 Baby slings are especially good for newborns as they offer closer contact with you so they feel snuggled and happy while you are free to get on with doing other activities at home or out and about.